 Approximately 72,000 housing units were selected for sample from the sampling frame in October.
 Based on eligibility criteria, 11 percent of these housing units were sent directly to computer-assisted telephone interviewing (CATI).
-The remaining units were assigned to interviewers for computer-assisted personal interviewing (CAPI).3 Of all housing units in sample, about 59,000 were determined to be eligible for interview.
-Interviewers obtained interviews at about 55,000 of these units.
+The remaining units were assigned to interviewers for computer-assisted personal interviewing (CAPI).
+Of all housing units in sample, about 59,000 were determined to be eligible for interview.
+Interviewers obtained interviews at about 54,000 of these units.
 Noninterviews occur when the occupants are not found at home after repeated calls or are unavailable for some other reason.

-October 2009 Supplement.
-In October 2009, in addition to the basic CPS questions, interviewers asked supplementary questions of household members three years old and over on school enrollment.
+October 2012 Supplement.
+In October 2012, in addition to the basic CPS questions, interviewers asked supplementary questions of noninstitutionalized population three years and older on Internet use.